hluby5829/beu-iterative-design/README.md

-# Responsive Redesign of eastsidemarket.com
+# Iterative Design of BeU Delivery App
 This is just the write-up.